Flood Survivor Assistance

 Our Impact

-For East KY Flood Survivors
+For Eastern Kentucky Flood Survivors

-Flood Disaster Relief & Recovery
+Flood Disaster Long-Term Recovery Efforts

 Other Ways to Donate

-- Send a check, cash donation, or in-kind gift to Housing Development Alliance, Inc., P.O.
+- Send a check, cash donation, or in-kind gift to ATTN: Mindy Miller, Housing Development Alliance, Inc., P.O.
 Box 7284, Hazard, KY 41702.
-In the memo, be sure to note that your donation is for the “Housing Can’t Wait Fund.”
+In the memo, be sure to note that your donation is for “Flood Recovery.”
+If you have a specific use in mind for your donation (e.g., new home construction, home repair/rehab, the HDA Volunteer Program, etc.), you can designate it on your check, money order, or include a note with instructions.Â

 - Drop off a check, cash donation, or in-kind gift at our office located at 2871 North Main St., Hazard, KY 41701.
+Go to Our Location.

 Resources for Flood Survivors